-Mr. Baldwin is a Fellow of the American College of Coverage and Extracontractual Counsel comprised of "preeminent coverage counsel in the United States and Canada."
-He is recognized in Who's Who Legal Insurance and Reinsurance, and in Best Lawyers in America in the areas of Bankruptcy and Creditor/Debtor Rights and Commercial Litigation.
+David is a Fellow of the American College of Coverage and Extracontractual Counsel comprised of "preeminent coverage counsel in the United States and Canada."
+He is recognized in Who's Who Legal Insurance and Reinsurance, and in Best Lawyers in America in the areas of Bankruptcy and Creditor Debtor Rights / Insolvency and Reorganization Law and Commercial Litigation.

 - Acted as a Special Deputy Attorney General for the Idaho Department of Finance in its successful application to obtain the appointment of an Examiner in the DBSI bankruptcy.
 The Department of Finance is charged with enforcement of Idaho's State Securities Laws.

 - Represented numerous companies and individual directors and officers in obtaining defense costs and indemnifications for claims under D&O policies.

 - Represented investors in numerous lawsuits in claims against them alleging that life insurance policies they had purchased were unlawful Stranger Originated Life Insurance ("STOLI").

 - Represents Norfolk Southern Railway in numerous major bankruptcies around the country, including the General Motors and Chrysler bankruptcies, and those of Bethlehem Steel, National Steel, WP Steel, James River Coal, Patriot Coal, and WR Grace.